 Method 4.
 Disable the firewall/antivirus software

-The main function of Windows Defender Firewall is to manage incoming and outgoing connection requests.
-In some cases, it may block VPN connection requests, resulting in this problem.
+In some cases, Windows Defender Firewall may block VPN connection requests, resulting in this problem.
 Therefore, we need to disable it temporarily to check whether the problem still exists.

 Step 2.
 Find and click System and Security on the main interface of the control panel, and then select Windows Defender Firewall.